Note: The Cathedral Cove Walk was reopened on December 1st, 2024.

 Stingray Bay, looking good.

-Stingray Bay: Yes, Stingray Bay does have stingrays you can find swimming in the shallows.
+Stingray Bay (closed as of Dec 2024): Yes, Stingray Bay does have stingrays you can find swimming in the shallows.
 I didn’t see any though 🙁 This is a great-looking bay with the near-vertical cliffs bordering the quiet beach.
 And the waves are a lot more gentle too.
 The walk is easy enough, and only takes a few minutes off the main trail, but you’ll need to hop over some rocks at the end.

 two people snorkeling in gemstone bay